-The aims of the serological surveillance programme are to document the disease-free status of ADV in accordance with 2020/689 (EU) article 81, ascertain the continued absence of PRRS, TGE and PED and to contribute to the maintenance of this favourable situation.
-The programme also monitors the status of influenza A H1N1pdm, and from 2018 also PRCV, in the Norwegian swine population.
+The aims of the serological surveillance programme are to document the disease-free status of ADV in accordance with 2020/689 (EU) article 81, ascertain the continued absence of PRRS and TGE and to contribute to the maintenance of this favourable situation.
+The programme also includes surveillance for PED and monitors the seroprevalence of influenza A H1N1pdm09-like viruses and PRCV in the Norwegian pig population.